xn0px90/awesome-qubes-os/README.md

 - [Device handling security](https://www.qubes-os.org/doc/device-handling-security/) - Any additional ability a VM gains is additional attack surface.
 - [Dom0 secure updates](https://www.qubes-os.org/doc/dom0-secure-updates/) - Updating dom0
 - [Firewall](https://www.qubes-os.org/doc/firewall/) - Every Qube in Qubes is connected to the network via a FirewallVM, which is used to enforce network-level policies.
+- [nft Firewall](https://forum.qubes-os.org/t/qubes-os-4-2-nftables-nft-firewall-guide/20933) - This is an example for a TCP redirection, for UDP you would have to replace tcp by udp.
 - [Passwordless root access in Qubes](https://www.qubes-os.org/doc/vm-sudo/) - In Qubes VMs there is no point in isolating the root account from the user account.
 - [Reducing the fingerprint of the text-based web browser w3m](https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/w3m.md) - You can reduce the amount of information w3m gives about itself and the environment it is running in (and, by extension, you).
 - [Running Tails in Qubes](https://github.com/Qubes-Community/Contents/blob/master/docs/privacy/tails.md) - Tails stands for The Amnesic Incognito Live System.